square/intro-to-d3/README.md

 gem install jekyll
 ```

-Generate the static HTML and serve it (does not auto-reload)
+Generate the static HTML and serve it:

 ```
 jekyll serve --watch